Central Greece (geographic region): Geography

-Central Greece is the most populous geographical region of Greece, with a population of 4,591,568 people, and covers an area of 24,818.3 sqkm, making it the second-largest of the country.
+Central Greece is the most populous geographical region of Greece, with a population of 4,591,568 people, and covers an area of 24,818.3 sqkm, making it the second-largest of the country, after Greek Macedonia.
 It is located to the north of the Peloponnese and to the south of Thessaly and Epirus, bordering the Aegean Sea to the east, the Ionian Sea to the west and the Corinthian Gulf to the south.
 Its climate is temperate along its coastlines, and dry in the interior.

 Mountains

 The region is one of the most mountainous in Greece, having some of the highest elevations in the country.